UnGuZartex/Blockr/Documentation/UseCases.md

 The user should have undone the system, a snapshot which can be redone is saved in the system.

 ### Success Guarantee (Postcondition)
-The user is aware that the system will return to a previous state (=blocks in program area and game world).
+The user is aware that the system will return to a previous state (=blocks in program area, program state and the game world).

 ### Main Success Scenario
 1. The user presses ctrl + shift + z.